Pemaquid Watershed Association Board of Directors officially unified with the Board of Damariscotta River Association on February 11, 2019.

 Normand and his wife Dorothy Naylor have two daughters, Olivia and Madeleine, currently pursuing graduate studies.
 Whether living in Paris or elsewhere, South Bristol was always and continues to be “home” to the family.

 Tamara Stock grew up in the Rockies of western Wyoming and northern Utah, spending most of her childhood summers hiking and winters skiing in the mountains.
 After a 45 year-long career in bookselling, publishing, and running Daedalus Books, the company owned by Tamara her husband Robin Moody, she moved to the Pemaquid Peninsula.

 In 2003 Tamara and Robin bought land on Pemaquid Pond and built a summer camp and in 2010, they moved to the year-round house they built on the same property.
 Tamara spends her summers in and on the lake swimming, kayaking, and canoeing.
-Her primary political passion centers on environmental issues, so she feels particularly pleased to have been nominated to the PWA board.
-She believes that passion, along with her dedication to the Pemaquid peninsula, will be a good fit for PWA.
+Her primary political passion centers on environmental issues, so she feels particularly pleased to have been nominated to the PWA (now Coastal Rivers) board.
+She brings passion and dedication to the Pemaquid peninsula to the board.